scaleoutsean/spectrum-scale-notes/ibm-ess-3.5-to-4.0-upgrade.md

 fs2              192.168.45.22 (gssio2)
 ```

-For all such filesystems, reassign the role to the other node (pay attention to node and filesystem names!).
+For all such filesystems where `$CURRENT_IO_SERVER` is the manager, reassign the role to the other node (pay attention to node and filesystem names!).

 ```
 mmchmgr fs1 gssio2
 ```

-After this is done, we need to account for the second difference compared to `ems1`, the IO nodes' ownership of Recovery Groups.
+After this is done, we need to account for the second difference compared to `ems1`, namely the I/O nodes' ownership of Recovery Groups.

 ```
 mmlsrecoverygroup